 Let’s unpack a few examples of the main Machine Operator categories:

-- Packaging Machine Operators work in industrial and retail environments where they operate equipment that prepare products and goods for storage, transport or shipment.
-If this is your area make sure to mention the packing machinery that you can run and if you are also responsible for troubleshooting errors or fixing mechanical issues and problems.
-Feel free to also give detail regarding the packing process, for instance, wrapping, palletizing, boxing or automated bagging to explain further what you machinist skills entail.
+- Packaging Machine Operators work in industrial and retail environments where they operate equipment that prepare products and goods for storage, transport, or shipment.
+If this is your area, make sure to mention the packing machinery that you can run and if you are also responsible for troubleshooting errors or fixing mechanical issues and problems.
+You are welcome to also give detail regarding the packing process, for instance, wrapping, palletizing, boxing or automated bagging to explain further what your machinist skills entail.

 - Heavy Machine Operators work on manufacturing, mining or construction sites and are responsible for operating heavy machinery and equipment.
 Examples are drilling and boring machines, rolling machines, milling, and planning equipment and injection molding machines.
 Apart from listing the primary equipment you are familiar with, you should also mention mechanical adeptness regarding maintaining, repairing and cleaning heavy equipment.
 Specific responsibilities for this role are completing maintenance activities, performing dust control, collecting waste, cleaning equipment, making repairs, and reporting to supervisors.